 Few design assets have the ability to transform a website quite like great photography.
 It can take a run-of-the-mill design and turn it into something with character and context.
 Stock photography, in particular, has brought this visual potential to everyone.

 However, best practices still apply.
 Just like anything else, stock photos can be misused and abused.
 The result might well be a bloated website that’s too image-heavy.
 In addition, the wrong types of images can lead to a generic look that fails to stand out.

 While it’s wonderful to have so many photographic resources, it’s up to designers to make the best use of them.
-For this reason, it’s good to think of stock photography as just another tool for us to utilize – not something to build a website around or save it from mediocrity.
+For this reason, it’s good to think of stock photography as just another tool for us to utilize – not something to build a website around or save from mediocrity.

 Despite those caveats, stock photography has made a positive impact on web design.
 Frankly, it’s hard to imagine building a compelling website without it.